earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api03-get-gapminder-data-github.md

 ---
 layout: single
-title: "Access secure data connections using the RCurl R package."
+title: "Access Secure Data Connections Using the RCurl R Package."
 excerpt: "This lesson reviews how to use functions within the RCurl package to access data on a secure (https) server in R. "
 authors: ['Carson Farmer', 'Leah Wasser', 'Max Joseph']
-modified: '2017-12-08'
+modified: '2018-01-10'
 category: [courses]
 class-lesson: ['intro-APIs-r']
 permalink: /courses/earth-analytics/get-data-using-apis/access-gapminder-data-rcurl-r/